Fees & Insurance

 -

-A reasonable effort to locate in-network care generally means contacting at least 10 providers listed by your insurance company as in-network and accepting new patients.
+A reasonable effort to locate in-network care generally means contacting five to 10 providers listed by your insurance company as in-network and accepting new patients.
 Your insurer’s website should have a directory with search filters — this is a good place to start.

-If you have contacted 10 listed providers and still cannot access appropriate care within a reasonable timeframe (1-2 weeks for urgent needs and 2-4 weeks for routine care), you may wish to call your insurer’s customer service department and ask about:
+If you have contacted five to 10 listed providers and still cannot access appropriate care within a reasonable timeframe (one to two weeks for urgent needs and two to four weeks for routine care), you may wish to call your insurer’s customer service department and ask about:

 a network gap exception